 The bottom line

-Creating a relaxing atmosphere in your salon is essential not only for your business’s success but also for the well-being of your clients.
+Creating a relaxing atmosphere with calming shades in your salon is essential not only for your business’s success but also for the well-being of your customers.